 Wound Care Family Practice Clinic Visits

-In addition to these tools, we’ll also be joined by a specialty wound care nurse who’ll provide wound care education and also speak to the recent changes Island Health has made to improve wound care provided through Nanaimo Community Health Services.
+In addition to these tools, we will also be joined by a specialty wound care nurse who’ll provide wound care education and speak to the recent changes Island Health has made to improve wound care provided through Nanaimo Community Health Services.

 Wound Care Clinical Tools are available on Pathways.ca